OUR MATERIALS

 STAINLESS STEEL

-Union Glashütte uses only 316L stainless steel for its cases, bracelets, and clasps.
-This alloy is characterized by high corrosion resistance, skin compatibility, and durability, providing a reliable foundation for everyday use.
-At the same time, finely machined and polished surfaces contribute to the watch's distinctive appearance.
+Union Glashütte uses only 316L stainless steel for cases, bracelets, and clasps.
+This alloy is characterized by high corrosion resistance, stability, and skin compatibility, and has established itself as a particularly reliable material in watchmaking.

 Gold